What is mitral valve regurgitation?

-If regurgitation is severe enough, the forward flow of blood is reduced enough to cause heart failure (when the heart does not pump enough blood to the body) which may produce also symptoms ranging from shortness of breath during exertion, coughing, congestion around the heart and lungs, swelling of the legs and feet.
+If regurgitation is severe enough, the heart may enlarge to maintain forward flow of blood, causing heart failure (when the heart does not pump enough blood to the body).
+This may produce symptoms ranging from shortness of breath during exertion, coughing, congestion around the heart and lungs, swelling of the legs and feet.

 What conditions may be related to mitral regurgitation?

-The left atrium tends to enlarge when it allows for the extra blood leaking back from the ventricle.
+The left atrium tends to enlarge due to the extra blood volume leaking back from the ventricle.
 An enlarged atrium may develop a rapid and disorganized movement (a disorder called atrial fibrillation), which reduces the heart’s ability to pump efficiently.

-A fibrillating atrium is just a quivering, not a pumping, that will not allow blood to flow normally, which may cause blood clots that can eventually cause a stroke.
+A fibrillating atrium is just a quivering, not a pumping, that will not allow blood to flow normally, which increases the risk for blood clots that may cause a stroke.

 Understanding your heart valve problem: Which solution may be right for you?